merenlab/merenlab.org/data/micr-obs-future/index.md

 "anvi-merge */PROFILE.db -o SAR11-MERGED -c ../03_CONTIGS/reference_genomes-contigs.db"
 ```

-## Creating self-contained anvi'o projects for my reference genomes and associated metagenomes, again
+## Creating self-contained anvi'o projects for my reference genomes and associated metagenomes, post-filtering

-This may now seem like a repetition, but
-We are again using `anvi-split`, but this time, we are using it on the collective `PROFILE.db` for the selected samples (for which at least one reference genome is above 10x coverage and 0.5 detection) only.
-This will give us an anvio project per reference genome.
+We used `anvi-split` again, but this time, we used it on the collective `PROFILE.db` for the selected samples (for which at least one reference genome is above 10x coverage and 0.5 detection) only.
+This gave us an anvi'o project per reference genome.

 ### Creating a genomic collection, post-filtering
-First, we have to re-create a COLLECTION that will be stored in the PROFILE.db.
-For that, we can reuse the `collection.txt` that we used before, but have to re-create the COLLECTION in itself: specifying the new PROFILE.db.
+First, we had to re-create a COLLECTION that will be stored in the PROFILE.db.
+For that, we reused the `collection.txt` that we made before, but had to re-create the COLLECTION in itself: specifying the new PROFILE.db.

 Here we go:
 ```bash